FredJul/wikitok/README.md

 *Data layer*:
 - Data sources: basic data query and exception handling
-- Repositories: handle several datasources in needed and convert data models to domain entities and encapsulate them into a Result (to force error handling)
+- Repositories: handle several datasources (when needed), convert data models to domain entities and encapsulate them into a Result (to force error handling)

 *Presentation layer*:
 - View models: retrieve data from usecases and prepare them for the views